Site Registration

 Request Voicereel

-Current projects include co-writing the Cyprus-set ‘med-noir’ crime thriller series Farpoint, which is in development with ZDF Studios, Splash Screen, Three River Fiction and CYTA, and was recently selected for MIA’s Drama Pitching Forum in Rome.
-She is also writing a feature film set in Spain with ISB Films Madrid, as well as a psychological drama series, It Could Have Been Us, with Mainstreet Pictures and co-writer Peter-Adrian Altini.
-Alongside up-and-coming director Nish Gera, she has recently written a novel based on their feature film, The Taj Motel, which explores themes of immigration and sexuality and was selected for TorinoLabs Extended Film, and is in development on Baller, a short film exploring themes of disability and toxic positivity with director Andrew Keresztes, which is currently a finalist in the Slick Film Fund competition.
-Sophie has also been commissioned by Soi Books to write a graphic novel, Cimarron, based on the life of the explorer Dwayne Fields.
+Current projects include Baller, a short film exploring themes of disability and toxic positivity online with director Andrew Keresztes, which won the 2025 Slick Films Fund £10,000 prize and has been selected for the 2025 BFI NETWORK London script lab; Rented Rooms, a feature film commissioned by ISB Films in Madrid set between Poland and Benidorm; the Cyprus-set ‘med-noir’ crime thriller series Farpoint, which is in development with ZDF Studios, Splash Screen, Three River Fiction and CYTA, and was recently selected for MIA’s Drama Pitching Forum in Rome; and psychological drama series, It Could Have Been Us, with Mainstreet Pictures and co-writer Peter-Adrian Altini.
+Alongside multi-award winning writer/director Nishchaya Gera, Sophie has recently written a novel based on their feature film script, The Taj Motel, which explores themes of immigration and sexuality and was selected for TorinoLabs Extended Film, and she has also been commissioned by Soi Books to write a graphic novel, Cimarron, based on the life of the explorer Dwayne Fields.

-Sophie teaches screenwriting on the Filmmaking MA programme at the University of East London, and previously taught the undergraduate Introduction to Screenwriting course at The University of Manchester.
-She supervises final short film projects at UEL and is a mentor to MA Screenwriting students at London Film School and The University of Manchester.
+Sophie teaches MA Screenwriting and supervises short films on the MA Filmmaking program at the University of East London, and previously taught the undergraduate Introduction to Screenwriting course at The University of Manchester.
+She is a mentor to MA Screenwriting students at London Film School and The University of Manchester.